 Timeline for Implementation

-- 23 June 2022 – European Commission to carry out a review of the application of this directive (Article 13)
+• 23 June 2022 – The European Commission will carry out a review of the application of this directive

 Who has to comply with the EU Web Accessibility Directive?